ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.iot/README.md

 * (Apollon77) Change enable/disable of Amazon Alexa and of Google Home from configuration to be really "active if selected".

 ### 0.4.2 (2019-03-10)
-* (bluefox) Allowed the enable and disable of Amazon Alexa and of Google Home from configuration.
+* (bluefox) Allowed the enablement and disable of Amazon Alexa and of Google Home from configuration.

 ### 0.4.1 (2019-02-19)
 * (bluefox) Add version check to google home